 When it comes to the optimal amount of cash held in your stores it’s a delicate balancing act.
 Too much cash sitting in your cash drawers or back-office safes and it’s a security hazard.
 Too little and you risk running out of change – causing problems for both your cashiers and customers.
 Worse still, if cash continually runs low, emergency change orders are likely, and these inevitably come at a cost.
-To avoid these unnecessary charges and reduce the risk of cash loss, managers should look to optimise the amount of cash held in their store.
-But when visibility of the cash in your organisation is poor, how can you strike the right balance?
+To avoid these unnecessary charges and reduce the risk of cash loss, managers should look to optimize the amount of cash held in their store.
+But when visibility of the cash in your organization is poor, how can you strike the right balance?

 But, when visibility of cash across your stores is unclear or the cash management function is ineffective, this can lead to inefficiencies, unnecessary costs and even shrinkage.

-The first step is to drive a lean cash management function that optimises the level of cash across your stores is to understand the limitations of your current processes.
+The first step is to drive a lean cash management function that optimizes the level of cash across your stores is to understand the limitations of your current processes.
 Are overarching corporate policies preventing stores from flexing change orders with demand?
 Or, is a lack of visibility leading to cash loss?
-The larger your organisation is, the more unlikely it is that you can be present for each cash count.
+The larger your organization is, the more unlikely it is that you can be present for each cash count.